 Several years ago, there was quite a fuss about high prices and shortages affecting EpiPen emergency allergy injections.
 This epinephrine shot is used to avert anaphylactic shock that can be life threatening.
 Without rapid access to epinephrine (adrenaline), an affected person’s airways could constrict and she might collapse and even die.
 That is why doctors prescribe epinephrine auto-injectors for people to use themselves if they have known allergies like those to bee stings, peanuts or shellfish.
-There’s also a new nasal spray on the market called neffy.
+There’s also a nasal spray on the market called neffy.
 Readers want to know more about it.
+Some readers have suggested inhaled epinephrine (Primatene Mist).
+It’s surprisingly controversial!

 Q. I have read that there is now an epinephrine nasal spray called neffy for severe allergic reactions or even anaphylaxis.
 It requires a prescription and is pricey.
 Why not use over-the-counter Primatene Mist instead?
 It’s far less expensive.

-Epinephrine auto-injectors such as EpiPen or Adrenaclick deliver a specified dose of epinephrine immediately into the bloodstream.
+Epinephrine auto-injectors such as EpiPen deliver a specified dose of epinephrine quickly into the bloodstream.
 German scientists studied Primatene Mist to see if it could be used as a substitute treatment for anaphylaxis and found it is not suitable (Journal der Deutschen Dermatologischen Gesellschaft, May 2009).

 Neffy, on the other hand, was developed specifically to immediately provide an appropriate dose of epinephrine.
 Experimenting with a money-saving alternative may not be wise when the outcome could be death.
 We acknowledge, however, that it is very expensive.
-According to GoodRx, the lowest price is $686 for a prescription.
+According to GoodRx (at the time of this writing), the retail price of neffy is over $900 for a carton of 2 nasal sprays.
+The GoodRx price with a coupon is $399.

 In 2024, FDA approved an entirely new form of epinephrine for treating severe allergic reactions.
 It is called neffy and is administered as a nasal spray.
 When we first wrote about it, we noted that people in the trial had not had anaphylactic (life-threatening) reactions.
 One reader thinks that was an oversight.